Recording of my STC Sacramento presentation -- Why users can't find answers in help material

 A few months ago I gave a presentation to the STC Sacramento chapter on findability of help content.

-Here's a link to the audio recording, slides, and other material:
+Here's a link to the slides and other material:

 This presentation was similar to other presentations I gave on the same topic.
 However, since the presentation is highly interactive, the discussion varies quite a bit from presentation to presentation.